barakat-abweh/TA-pfsense/README.md

 ## Using this Technology Add-on

-* The add-on has to be installed on Search Heads
+* The add-on has to be installed on both indexers & Search Heads
 * If data is collected through Intermediate Heavy Forwarders, it has to be installed on Heavy Forwarders, otherwise on indexers
 * The add-on expects an initial sourcetype named `pfsense`, the sourcetype will be transformed into more specific ones (see sourcetype list)
 * A sample `inputs.conf` is provided (`default/inputs.conf.sample`)